Benefits of EB5 Visa

 - Creates jobs and investment in America

-- Freedom to live, work, study and retire in United States
+- Freedom to live, work, study and retire in the United States

-- Eligible family unit can be included in single investment
+- Eligible family unit can be included in a single investment

-- Regional Center program offers support with compliance
+- The EB5 Regional Center program offers support with all necessary compliance

 - Possible to make and manage investment yourself